-Do you feel utterly confused by ALL the hair products out there?
+Do you feel utterly confused by ALL the hair care products out there?
 Do you have no idea when and if you should use a mousse, a leave-in conditioner or a hair spray?
 We don’t blame you girls, there are just so many products!
 So before you spend your money on a product that you don’t actually need, we make life much easier for you by telling you the different times each hair product should be used.
 Read on to know which ones you really need and when and why you should use them.
 You’ll no longer be overwhelmed at the thought of picking the right product for your locks.
 This guide will definitely help you find your mane’s soul-mate!

 1. Leave-In Conditioners